CB (Cindy Beal), M.Div.

 Planned Parenthood League of Massachusetts, Certified Sexuality Educator

-Cindy is a fabulous presenter, able to make even the most uncomfortable topics feel less so.
-She wins the room with her humor, and is skilled at sensing what participants need in order to fully engage.
-Cindy creates a safe space for the really hard and important conversations we ought to be having.
+CB is a fabulous presenter, able to make even the most uncomfortable topics feel less so.
+They win the room with their humor, and is skilled at sensing what participants need in order to fully engage.
+CB creates a safe space for the really hard and important conversations we ought to be having.

 –K.S., Easthampton, MA